autoplot/documentation/javadoc/org/das2/qstream/DescriptorFactory.md

+# org.das2.qstream.DescriptorFactory

-# org.das2.qstream.DescriptorFactoryFactor for converting the XML packet into the Descriptor that implements.
+Factor for converting the XML packet into the Descriptor that implements.

 ***
 <a name="create"></a>
 # create